dask/distributed/docs/source/client.rst

 Pure Functions by Default
 -------------------------

+By default, ``distributed`` assumes that all functions are pure_.

+Pure functions:

+* always return the same output for a given set of inputs
+* do not have side effects, like modifying global state or creating files

-By default we assume that all functions are pure_.
-If this is not the case we should use the ``pure=False`` keyword argument.
+If this is not the case, you should use the ``pure=False`` keyword argument.

 The client associates a key to all computations.
 This key is accessible on the Future object.